 One of the common issues faced by users trying to install Lightroom presets is “the preset file was the wrong type of preset.”
 This happens in Lightroom 4, 5, 6 and Lightroom CC.
 You are probably trying to install a brush preset into the develop presets folder.

 Make sure you try the show lightroom presets folder instead of the develop presets folder once you open Lightroom.

 The “develop presets” folder will only allow you to install global presets.
 These are the presets which can be applied to the whole of the photo and therefore impart a “global” effect.

 How to Make Your Own Presets

-To create a new preset you can either click on the “+” sign on the right of “presets” in the “develop module”.
-This would open up a dialogue box asking you to name the preset, choose /create a new folder where the preset would be installed and then click on “create.”
+To create a new Lightroom preset you can either click on the “+” sign on the right of “presets” in the “develop presets module”.
+This would open up a dialogue box asking you to name the preset, select the presets or create a new presets folder instead of the develop presets folder, where you would install Lightroom presets and then click on “create.”

 Your Lightroom preset should be available under the specific folder you selected/created instead of the develop presets folder.
 After you restart Lightroom, simply click on the Lightroom preset with the image opened and the changes will be applied automatically.